 In 2004 we offered a collection of CCA carvings for sale on eBay.
 The carvings from each of our 24 active members, were offered individually on the auction site.
 The purpose of the auction was to generate funds to support our efforts in promoting caricature carving.
 The response from the collecting community exceeded our expectations, and the auction allowed woodcarving collectors an opportunity to acquire carvings from CCA members who do not typically sell their work.

 In 2007 we published our 3rd paperback book in partnership with Fox Chapel Publishing.
 The book, “Caricature Carvers Showcase”, features over 50 carvings by active and emeritus members of the CCA, including full color pictures and patterns.
 The book also includes a phenomenal gallery of carvings by CCA members, including carvings by Dave Dunham, Dave Rasmussen, Claude Bolton, Tex Haase, and Joe Wannamaker.
-The “Caricature Carvers Showcase” is available directly from the CCA through our store.
+The “Caricature Carvers Showcase” is available from Fox Chapel or through our web store.

 During our 2011 Annual Business Meeting in Branson, Missouri, the CCA held a public sale of 25 original caricature carvings by members of the CCA.
 The event offered carvings for sale from CCA members who do not typically sell their work.
 Pieces were available for purchase through the internet, by phone, or in person during the hours of the sale.
 Collectors from as far away as Canada took the opportunity to add unique and original carvings to their collections.